AmeyShahane/Leveraging-Satellite-LiDAR-Data-for-3D-Reconstruction/ReadMe.md

 The GEDI level 1B data contains the processed waveform data.
 These waveforms can be used get the elevation information.
 A jupyter notebook to process level 1B data is in the directory 'GEDI_Level_1B_Data'
 The file 'RIT.geojson' stores the geographical boundries of the Rochester Institute of Technology, Rochester New York campus.
 We will use this file as our area of interest.

-:star: You can use data downloader script from GEDI Finder to get required data.
+:bulb: You can use data downloader script from GEDI Finder to get required data.
 Alternatively you can visit the [NASA Earthdata Search website](https://search.earthdata.nasa.gov/search) to download the required data